 Something to watch for that can put your chicks in danger is pasting up, this is simply a poopy butt.
 This is real common in baby chicks, and if not tended to, they won’t be able to poop and can die.
 So keep those fuzzy butts clean by using a baby wipe, or a wet paper towel.
 Learn more about Pasting Up.

 Once again it’s that time of year when soaring temperatures raise concern to chicken keepers.
 For those who can free roam their flock there is less worry.
 But if you have backyard chickens that are confined to a coop, your worries are quite valid.
 Here’s what you can do to make your flock more comfortable.

+There are steps to take that will help your chickens beat the heat, but it will take a little effort on your part.
+If your coop is over crowded it’s time to expand, too many birds in small quarters is just asking for trouble.
 Air flow is vital.
 Chicken droppings generate heat, so be sure to clean the coop and lay down fresh bedding.
 If at all possible provide a fan for ventilation, if it isn’t… find a way.
 A fan could be the difference between life and death.